 To combat this, it’s essential for them to stay physically active and regularly work on strength training.
 Research shows that older people who engage in more physical activity are 77% less likely to develop a major mobility disability than those who stay put as they age.

 There are a few products out there to help with this.
-I’ve come across some smaller Tai-Chi apps to help retired people stay active.
-Some gyms offer classes for the elderly.
+I’ve come across some smaller Tai-Chi apps to help retired people stay active, and indeed these too can be considered mobility solutions.
+Some gyms also offer classes for the elderly.
 But there’s still plenty to build on in terms of quantity and quality.

 This is especially true if you take into consideration people who use canes, walkers, or wheelchairs.
-I’d argue that many of these types of products aren’t great for small apartments because they take up a lot of room, are hard to bring up stairs, and don’t make it easy doing chores in cramped spaces.
+I’d argue that many of these mobility solutions aren’t great for small apartments because they take up a lot of room, are hard to bring up stairs, and don’t make it easy doing chores in cramped spaces.
 Hopefully we’ll start seeing new approaches to these types of individual mobility tools in the near future.

-Future mobility for the elderly: a compromise between cost and innovation
+Future mobility solutions for the elderly: a compromise between cost and innovation

 As businesses start thinking about product development for this target group, it’ll be important to remember that people with lower incomes are most at risk of mobility disability.
-Smart design will be key, but so will clever business models that provide affordable products for a segment of the population with far less money to spend than younger people in cities.
+Smart design will be key, but so will clever business models that can provide affordable mobility solutions to a segment of the population with far less money to spend than younger people in cities.

 We can help you to expand your market and increase your user satisfaction by designing and developing accessible and inclusive mobility solutions that fit the needs of all your users.
 Let’s have a call and see what we can do for you.